-Technological advances in the past several decades have led to enormous growth in the scale and precision of consumer data that firms collect.
-These advances have been followed by progress in machine learning and other data processing technologies that have allowed firms to turn data into successful products and services and earn vast economic returns along the way.
-However, at the same time, there has been an increasing number of high profile data breaches, such as the Cambridge Analytica scandal, and a growing feeling of despondency amongst consumers who lack control over this process.
-Beyond the immediate economic harm resulting from such data breaches consumers might also value privacy for its own sake.
+the Cambridge Analytica scandal, and a growing feeling of despondency among consumers who lack control over this process.
+Beyond the immediate economic harm resulting from such data breaches, consumers might also value privacy for its own sake.
 Against this backdrop, government regulators have proposed and enacted data privacy regulation that empowers consumers to have more control over the data that they generate.
-The European Union was the first to enact such legislation, the General Data Protection Regulation, which has served as a blueprint for privacy legislation in many other countries and US states.
+The European Union was the first to enact such legislation, the General Data Protection Regulation (GDPR), which has served as a blueprint for privacy legislation in many other countries and US states.
 However, we lack empirical evidence on the effectiveness and broader impact of such regulation.
 Such evidence is critical not only for guiding the design of upcoming regulation, but also to understand fundamental questions in the economics of privacy.

-This article empirically studies the effects of the EU's General Data Protection Regulation (GDPR), in particular, its requirement that consumers be allowed to make an informed, specific, and unambiguous consent to the processing of their data.
-The consent requirement provides a frontline defense of privacy for consumers: by denying consent, a consumer can block a website from collecting personal data and sharing it with third-party affiliates.
+This article empirically studies the effects of the EU's GDPR, in particular, its requirement that consumers be allowed to make an informed, specific, and unambiguous consent to the processing of their data.
+The consent requirement provides a frontline defense of privacy for consumers: By denying consent, a consumer can block a website from collecting personal data and sharing it with third-party affiliates.
 At the same time, consent denial inhibits firms from tracking consumers across time and across websites, thereby building historical profiles of consumers.
-Without them, these firms may not be able to learn and predict
+Without them, these firms may not be able to learn and predict consumer behavior and target their services and advertising accordingly.